Skip to content

 Faculty of Computer Science

-Multimedia is subject, which allows students of the Department of Computer Science to learn the basics of computer multimedia techniques.
-The classes discuss such issues as: sound and image engineering techniques, algorithms for compression and processing of multimedia data taking into account auditory and visual perception, principles of creating multimedia applications (including Web pages) and human-computer communication.
+Multimedia is a subject that allows students of the Faculty of Computer Science to learn the fundamentals of computer multimedia techniques.
+Classes cover topics such as: sound and image engineering techniques, compression algorithms and multimedia data processing taking into account auditory and visual perception, principles of creating multimedia applications (including websites), and human-computer interaction.

 Faculty of Computer Science

-subject Human-Computer Interaction provides students with knowledge related to human-computer interaction, researching user needs and experiences, designing graphical user interfaces and user-centered design.
-The student learns theoretically and in practice the basic methods of creating interactive solutions taking into account the needs of users.
-In the design process, he/she works out such issues as: analysis of design requirements, determination of user needs, creation of conceptual sketches, design and prototyping of graphical user interfaces, testing and usability evaluation of the produced solutions.
-The class also addresses issues related to service accessibility and multimedia data perception.
+The Human-Computer Interaction subject provides students with knowledge related to human-computer interaction, research on user needs and experiences, design of graphical user interfaces, and user-centered design.
+Students learn both theoretically and practically the fundamental methods of creating interactive solutions with regard to user needs.
+During the design process, they work on issues such as: analysis of project requirements, determination of user needs, creation of conceptual sketches, design and prototyping of graphical user interfaces, and testing and evaluation of the usability of developed solutions.
+The classes also cover topics related to web accessibility and the perception of multimedia data.

 Fundamentals of Computer Science 1 (PIN 1)